ALIGN-analoglayout/ALIGN-public/README.md

         % cd PlaceRouteHierFlow
         % make
 ## Usage
-Design directory is by default set to examples directory and can be modfied in the Makefile
+By default, the design directory is set to the examples directory.
+This can be modfied in the Makefile.
 * Docker based run

         % cd $ALIGN_HOME/build